kuitos/axios-extensions/README.md

 A non-invasive, simple, reliable collection of axios extension

+*v3.x has a lot of api changes, if you are looking for v2.x doc, see [here](https://github.com/kuitos/axios-extensions/tree/v2.0.3)*

 ## Extension List
 * [cacheAdapterEnhancer](#cacheadapterenhanceradapter-cacheenabledbydefault--false-enablecacheflag--cache-defaultcache--new-lrucache-maxage-five_minutes---enhancedadapter) make request cacheable
 * [throttleAdapterEnhancer](#throttleadapterenhanceradapter-threshold--1000-cachecapacity--10--enhancedadapter) make request throttled automatic